ChunkLightTuna/CentivoInterview/README.md

+# Centivo Interview Problem
+## Description
 A simple Express API with MongoDB integration.
-Can optionally be used with an `.env` file for port and database uri, otherwise picks sane development defaults.
+Port and database uri may optionally be defined in an `.env` file, otherwise uses development defaults.

 Users whose age is greater than 21 are accessible from `/users/:id`

+## Installation
+`npm install`

+## Run
+`npm start`